elyanaqwc/sw-challenge-spring-2025/README.md

     parser = DataParser(dir_path)

 4. **Call the validate_data function and generate_csv function**:
    You can call both functions in sequence to validate the data and generate the CSV file.
-The generate_csv function will
-   prompt you to enter a time range and interval.
     ```python
     parser.validate_data()
     parser.generate_csv()

-5. **User Inputs**:
+6. **User Inputs**:
     When calling generate_csv, you will be prompted to enter a start time:
     ```ruby
     Enter start time (e.g. 2024-09-19 20:47:02.535):